 - Many sources will tell you that you don’t need to count calories on a low-carb diet.
 That is only partially true.
 Total calories still matter, but many people find that they naturally reduce calorie intake on a low-carb diet and don’t need to keep track of how much they eat.

 To lose weight, all you have to do is to reduce your fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
-Once you reach your normal weight, you need to start eating more fat again to meet the body’s energy needs.
+At this stage you will be eating a lot of protein-rich foods.
+Once you reach your normal weight, you can start eating more fat again to meet the body’s energy needs.
 If you add back carbohydrates instead, then you switch back to “fat storage mode” and you regain weight.